-This motorcycle is equipped with tube tires.
+This motorcycle is equipped with cast wheels and tubeless tires.

 - The front and rear tires should be of the same make and design, otherwise the handling characteristics of the vehicle cannot be guaranteed. - After extensive tests, only the tires listed below have been approved for this model by Yamaha Motor Co., Ltd.